CharlesSquirel/panini-creator/readme.md

   Panini Creator 🥪
 </h1>

-Master forms in React by creating sandwich configurator using React Hook Form, and Zod.
+Master forms in React by creating sandwich configurator using Typescript, React Hook Form and Zod.

 ---

 ### How to start 🚀

-1. Install dependencies with ``npm install``
+1. Install dependencies with `npm install`
-2. Run ``npm run dev`` to start developing
+2. Run `npm run dev` to start developing

 ### 📝 Project requirements